IsraAID rehabilitates over 100 boreholes in Malawi

 IsraAID’s Country Director for Malawi, Annet Apio, said:

 “IsraAID is so proud to work in partnership with communities and officials in Malawi to ensure access to safe drinking water for so many people.
 We repaired over 100 boreholes last year, and are committed to repairing another 50 this year, all while ensuring community ownership and management of water sources.
 Safe water is so important to a community’s resilience and has enormous implications for public health.

 As the country contends with a deadly cholera outbreak, we are acutely aware that access to safe water can prevent outbreaks from spreading and needless loss of life.
 Through our oral rehydration points and borehole repair project, we are working to address not only the immediate needs, but we work hand-in-hand with communities to create a sustainable future, together.”

-Further information is available on request, including interviews with IsraAID CEO Yotam Polizer and other individuals involved in this operation.
+Further information is available on request, including interviews with IsraAID Country Director Annet Apio and other individuals involved in this operation.

 Email: [email protected]

 IsraAID is a leading international humanitarian non-governmental organization, based in Israel.
-Since 2001, IsraAID has become synonymous with a rapid response to humanitarian crises.
-Its medical teams, post-trauma experts, community specialists and other professionals have led international responses to disasters and civil strife around the world.
-During and after emergencies, IsraAID partners with local communities to re-build their lives, their communities and their futures, together.
-As of March 2023, IsraAID has responded to crises in more than 60 countries.
+Since 2001, IsraAID has become synonymous with a rapid response to humanitarian crises and a long-term commitment to working with affected communities.
+During and after emergencies, IsraAID partners with communities to re-build their lives – and their futures – together.
+As of February 2024, IsraAID has responded to more than 100 emergencies, in more than 60 countries.